FMCSA guidance on buying and selling MC numbers

 FMCSA said it would also want to ensure the entity buying the MC would still be subject to enforcement for safety violations, and overall still seemed to want to take a hard look at MC number sales even when the sale wasn't directly a violation of the regs.

-"If there are no violations of our regulations, but there appears to be some other activity which may be criminal in nature, the agency refers those matters to the OIG/law enforcement agency as appropriate," the FMCSA spokesperson continued.
+"If there are no violations of our regulations, but there appears to be some other activity which may be criminal in nature, the agency refers those matters to the OIG/law enforcement agency as appropriate," the FMCSA spokesperson continued, then acknowledging its duty to the trucking industry.
+It pointed to a planned modernization effort in the registration system as a potential long-term fix.

-After all, by the end of 2025, FMCSA says there won't be any MC numbers anyway.
+By the end of 2025, too, FMCSA says there won't be any MC numbers to sell, anyway.

 "While the agency has no jurisdiction over criminal matters, we have a duty to maintain the accuracy and integrity of the data in our systems, and the new registration system (and the associated changes like the retiring of MC #s) will likely help deter or detect fraudulent or other unauthorized activity through increased security requirements and enhanced data analysis," the FMCSA spokesperson concluded.